Natasha-Warder/MCA-2024/README.md

 # Week 4

 ### jSymbolic Analysis & Music21 Piano Roll and Histogram
+#### Task 1
+In generating a jSymbolic of my piece, I have selected a group of features that I believe can be interesting for my piece:

+#### Task 2 Generating a piano roll and a pitch histogram

 # Week 5
 ### MEI Metadata Schema

 # Week 7